 The IRS allows you to delay your first RMD until April 1 of the year after reaching RMD age.
-For example, a person who turns 73 in 2024 has until April 1, 2025, to take their first RMD (although, they’ll be required to take a second RMD by the end of 2025).
-Failure to meet your RMD requirement means a penalty of 25% of the not withdrawn amount of the RMD, or just 10% if the RMD is corrected within two years.
-Retirees may without penalty withdraw more than the RMD.
+For example, a person who turned 73 in 2025 has until April 1, 2026, to take their first RMD (although they’ll be required to take a second RMD by the end of 2026).
+Failure to meet your RMD requirement means a penalty of 25% of the amount not withdrawn, or just 10% if the RMD is corrected within two years.
+Retirees may, without penalty, withdraw more than the RMD.

-Here is the RMD table for 2024 and 2025 (it’s gone unchanged since 2022), which is based on the IRS’ Uniform Lifetime Table.
+Here is the RMD table for 2025 and 2026 (it has remained unchanged since 2022), which is based on the IRS’ Uniform Lifetime Table.
 While most people use the Uniform Life Table to calculate RMDs, the IRS also provides other tables, such as the Joint and Last Survivor Table and the Single Life Table, which may be applicable depending on individual circumstances.

 Table III (Uniform Life Table) for RMD Calculations